 If you suffer from emphysema and it is affecting your quality of life and your ability to work, you may be eligible to receive Social Security Disability benefits.
 Emphysema is a disabling chronic lung disease in which the tiny sacs that transfer carbon dioxide and oxygen in and out of the body to deteriorate, which impacts the individual’s ability to breathe.
 The damage progresses with more alveoli being destroyed and it becomes much more difficult to breathe.

 Emphysema is not curable but progression can be limited by avoiding lung irritants such as airborne chemicals and smoke.
 The treatment is usually medication to help breathing, including inhalers, steroids and oxygen.
 There are two surgical procedures that are occasionally tried with minimal success.
 These involve placing valves in the lung passages that have been impacted by emphysema or a full lung transplant.

-During the benefit application process for SSDI, the Social Security Administration (SSA) involves the extensive collection of information regarding your medical condition, treatment process, medications and prognosis.
-These documents are designed to help Disability Determination Services make a decision in regards to your condition and whether you are eligible to receive benefits or not.
+During the benefit application process for SSDI, the Social Security Administration (SSA) involves the extensive collection of information regarding your medical condition, treatment process, medications, and prognosis.
+These documents are designed to help the Disability Determination Services make a decision regarding your condition and whether you are eligible to receive benefits or not.
 There are several steps to the application process.

 The Cost of Treating Emphysema

 The National Center for Biotechnology Information explains that the treatment of emphysema and other lung diseases is very expensive.
 In the study, the organization estimated the direct medical expenses related to Chronic Obstructive Pulmonary Disease (COPD) by the kind of disease, such as emphysema or chronic bronchitis.
 The two disorders together are said to account for $14.5 billion each year in direct costs.